devries48/Moons-of-Mars/README.md

 # Asteroids
-Back in the days I didn't like to play Asteroids that much, too Difficult.
+Back in the days I didn't like to play Asteroids that much, too difficult.
 Perhaps I can enjoy my own version more.
 At least I had fun creating it.

 ![Alt text](Assets/Images/Asteroids.png)